 -Make sure we have good digestion, which involves having enough stomach acid.

 -Look at our diet.
 Our diet greatly affects our gut microbiome, and over consumption of ultra-processed foods, sugar, and highly refined carbs can inflame the gut, so limiting these and instead prioritizing a variety of nutrient dense food.
 It’s not about never eating dessert (for example) again – it’s about our overall eating pattern.
-We don’t need to be scared of a donut or chips, but instead we can limit these, prioritizing and eating much more nutrient dense food as the foundation of our diet.
+We don’t need to be scared of a donut or chips, but instead we can limit these as treats, prioritizing and eating much more nutrient dense food instead as the foundation of our diet.

 -Eat enough fiber.
 Fiber is vital for gut health and also is associated with health benefits outside of GI tract.
 Eating enough fiber can help with constipation, bowel regularity, diarrhea, and more.
 If we can, eat more plant foods and a diversity of them.
 Fiber is found in foods like vegetables, fruits, nuts, legumes, and whole grains.
 We can buy fruits and vegetables frozen or canned – we don’t need to just buy raw produce.